 Replaced a Ceiling Fan Now it is Not Working

-Kris in Missouri asks: My son and I replaced a Ceiling Fan in his bedroom.
+I replaced a Ceiling Fan in our bedroom.
 The fan and light were working prior to replacing, now it does not work.

 Ceiling Fan and Light

 Electrical Question: My son and I replaced a ceiling fan in his bedroom.
 The fan and light were working prior to replacing.

 My son and I replaced a ceiling fan in his bedroom.
 The fan and light were working prior to replacing.
 We hooked up the new fan – nothing works.
 Thinking we purchased a bad fan, we replaced the old fan.
 It doesn’t work either.
 I checked the switch (dual – one switch for light, one for fan) – everything looks good.
 It was replaced about 1 year ago.
 We checked the circuit breaker – we checked all the GFI’s in the house, etc. I know we have the wiring correct – white to white, black blue to black, and green to copper wire.
 The only thing I haven’t done is go into the attic and check the source there.
 Maybe we loosened a wire, during the process of changing the fan?
 Any other thoughts would be greatly appreciated.

 This electrical wiring question came from Kris in Missouri.

 Kris, Thank You for Visiting Ask-the-Electrician!

 Thanks for your electrical wiring question Kris.

 Lost All Power to a Ceiling Fan and Light